What Does Unemployment Insurance Cost Me As An Employer?

 - Provide clear expectations and timely feedback to employees

 Another way to potentially lower your SUTA tax rate is how you handle layoffs.
 For example, if you opt to pay severance for departing employees for a certain period of time, that could eliminate or reduce the amount of time they’ll collect unemployment benefits and, therefore improve your experience during the lookback period.

 You’ll also want to keep good documentation when terminating employees for cause, since these workers are typically not eligible to collect unemployment.
 With a proper paper trail that demonstrates their misconduct, such as violating a company policy, you will increase the likelihood that their claim for unemployment benefits gets denied.
 It’s a good idea to have an employee handbook that explains all of your policies so expectations are clear.

 While unemployment taxes can be costly and may be challenging for your business to pay, you’ll want to make sure you make accurate and timely payments on both a federal and state level to avoid further financial consequences to your company.
 For example, if you’re a Massachusetts employer, interest will accrue on unpaid principal at a rate of 12% per year from the quarter due date until fully paid.

-Since unemployment taxes are such an important part of your payroll, it’s essential that you get your calculations, deductions, and deadlines right.
-To help you understand how to maintain your compliance with your unemployment insurance program responsibilities, read our 2021 guide for employers.
+Since the cost of unemployment insurance is such an important part of your payroll, it’s essential that you get your calculations, deductions, and deadlines right.
+To help you understand how to maintain your compliance with your unemployment insurance program responsibilities, read our 2023 guide for employers.